progmaticltd/homebox/README.md

 - The initial creation of DNS records for certificate generation should take some time, I am working on a solution.
 - DNS automatic update is actually limited to Gandi, but it should be easy to add more.
+- Once the script has been run, the backup folder contains your certificates and DKIM public keys.
+If you are rebuilding your server from scratch, the same certificates and keys will be used.